usnistgov/fipy/INSTALLATION.rst

 Windows Installation
 ====================

-There is no official package manager for Windows_, but the :ref:`EPD` and :ref:`PYTHONXY` installers provide most of :term:`FiPy`'s prerequisites.
+There is no official package manager for Windows_, but the :ref:`ECP` and :ref:`PYTHONXY` installers provide most of :term:`FiPy`'s prerequisites.

 .. attention::

-   :term:`PySparse` and :term:`FiPy` are not presently included in EPD or python(x,y), so you will need to separately install them manually.
+   :term:`PySparse` and :term:`FiPy` are not presently included in Canopy or Python(x,y), so you will need to separately install them manually.

 Ubuntu/Debian Installation
 ==========================